Level Curves from Polylines (1 Step)

 Before we saw how Create contour lines starting from a network of points taken in the field.
-Now we will see how to do it, from curves already existing in a scanned map.
+Now we will see how to do it, from existing curves in a scanned map.

 As we did with the Road design, We are going to divide it in steps, so that the post does not leave longer than A fart of snake.

 For this, if you have marginal coordinates in UTM, the work is much simplified.
-In this case, the intersections of coordinates close to the ends are identified, if they were those of the corners it would be the best.
+In this case, the intersections of coordinates close to the ends are identified, if the intersections of the corners were had it would be the best.

 The points are inserted with the command point, and entering the coordinate separated by a comma, as shown in the image below.
 To change the point format to a symbol that is visible, it is done from Format> point style.
-But as these versions of Civil 3D complicate finding the menu Tools, you can write to the old: Ddptype From the command line, then enter And choose the type of point.
+But since these versions of Civil 3D make it difficult to find the menu tools, you can write to the old: Ddptype From the command line, then enter And choose the type of point.